 Definition of Force

 Force is the outcome of the interaction between two entities either directly or indirectly.
 Or we can say it is a push or pull action performed on an object.
 It is basically an action that causes a change in the state of rest or state of motion of a body on which it is applied.

 As we have discussed above that the interaction can be direct or indirect.
 Thus this leads to major classification of force,

-- Contact Force: This force needs physical interaction betwen two objects.
+- Contact Force: This force needs physical interaction between two objects.
 For example, frictional force, tensional force.

-- Action-at-a-distant Force: These forces allows the interaction of two objects without having physical contacts between them.
+- Action-at-a-distant Force: These forces allow the interaction of two objects without having physical contact between them.
 For example, gravitational force, electric force.

 Newton is the measuring unit of force and is given by: